 The Leki Corklite despite its repetitively thin shaft and the fact that it is sporting one of the narrowest grips in our reviews, is easily one of the most durable poles we tested.
 We think the Corklite is more durable than any of the carbon fiber poles we tested like the Black Diamond Alpine Carbon Cork or the Komperdell C3 Carbon Powerlock Compact, and appears to be more resistant to bending than the Black Diamond Trail Back and its cork grip was more durable than all the foam grips.

 The Corklite has the nicest grip in our review and while its grip wasn't way, way better than the Black Diamond Alpine Carbon Cork, or Black Diamond Trail Ergo Cork, it was better.
 Most users liked the shape a little better and appreciated its slightly smaller diameter.
 We also thought Leki's grip was a little more durable and less prone to chipping than either of the above mentioned poles.
-The Corklite is one of the least compact poles, but like we talked about in our overall review, that feature matters less to most people.
+The Corklite is one of the least compact poles, but as we talked about in our overall review, that feature matters less to most people.
 While it isn't super light, it isn't that heavy either for a durable aluminum pole, and you at least get a lot for a little extra weight.

 — Ian Nicholson